hug-sch/vse-docs/setup/organize/strip-types/movie.rst

 The Transform panel is probably the panel that you'll need to have open most of the time.
 It contains the Position, Scale and Rotation properties and the less important Mirror property.

 Position X, Y
-   The view area of the sequencer output is set with the project dimensions (see :doc:`../dir-structure/creating-directory-structure`).
+   The view area of the sequencer output is set formats the project dimensions (see :doc:`../dir-structure/creating-directory-structure`).
 A movie is centered (and scaled) within this view area.
 With the position X, Y values, you can move the frame along the X and Y axis.
 The values are expressed in pixels.

 Scale X, Y
    With this value, you can scale the image on the X and Y axis.
 It is a number between 0 and infinity.
 A scale of 0.5 on the X axis for example will halve the width of the frame.
 A scale of 2 will double it.
 To scale the frame proportionally, you have to use the same value for X and Y.